University of Antwerp

 The University of Antwerp (Universiteit Antwerpen) is a major Belgian university located in the city of Antwerp.
 The official abbreviation is UAntwerp.
 The University of Antwerp has about 20,000 students, which makes it the third-largest university in Flanders.
 The University of Antwerp is characterised by its high standards in education, internationally competitive research and entrepreneurial approach.
 It was founded in 2003 after the merger of three smaller universities.

-The University of Antwerp ranks as 143rd globally according to 2022 Times Higher Education ranking, 223rd according to 2019 QS World University Rankings and between the 201 and 300th place according to the Academic Ranking of World Universities.
-The university ranked 7th in the Times Higher Education Ranking for Young Universities (2019) and 18th in the QS University Ranking Top 50 Under 50 (2020).
-In ten domains the university's research is among the best in the world: Drug Discovery and Development; Ecology and Sustainable Development; Port, Transport and Logistics; Imaging; Infectious Diseases; Materials Characterisation; Neurosciences; Socio-economic Policy and Organisation; Public Policy and Political Science; Urban History and Contemporary Urban Policy.